 a.
 The anterior posterior ratio of cornea is no longer normal and hence the standard K index of 1.3375 that many of these formulae use may is not correct.

 b.
-If you have measured the net power or total power of cornea with the IOL Master 700 TK or with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.
+If you have measured the net power of cornea with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.

 c.
 As explained earlier the standard two variable formulae use the corneal power not only for IOL power calculation but also for ELP.
 Such assumptions of ELP based on corneal power may not be correct as keratoconus patients have unusually steep cornea leading to higher anterior chamber depthe (ACD) and thus ELP.
 In a study by Savini et al (4) all two variable formulae failed to give satisfactory outcome in Keratoconus patients.
 However in the study by Savinni et al, SRK T was seen to have the highest number of eyes (61 % of patients with stageI) to have landed within +/- .50 D of target refraction.
 The SRK T was compared to other formulae like the Barrett Universal, Haigis, Holladay I, Hoffer Q. .
 The Barrett Universal II, although the preferred formula in virgin eyes, proved to be less successful compared to SRK T in keratoconus eyes according to the study by Savini.
 All formulae showed worsening of prediction error as the stage of Keratoconus advanced.
 In another study by Vicente Camps et al (5) SRK T and Holladay I had higher prediction accuracy than Haigis and Hoffer Q.

-If you have measured the net power or total power of cornea with the IOL Master 700 TK or with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.
+If you have measured the net power of cornea with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.

 While it is not advisable to use standard two variable formulae like Hoffer Q, Holladay I, etc, it is quite interesting to see that the SRK T has fairly perfomed in IOL prediction in such patients.
 It appears that in healthy eyes with steep cornea the SRK T may still underestimate the corneal power and over estimate the IOL power leading to myopic outcome.
 This tendency to recommend a higher IOL power even in steep corneas may work well in keratoconus eyes wherein all other standard IOL formulae lead to hyperopic outcome.